anchore/oss-docs/content/docs/architecture/projects/syft.md

 - Use the primary file to represent all the data.
 For instance, though the `dpkg-cataloger` looks at multiple files, it's the `status` file that gets represented.
 - Nest each individual file's data under the `Metadata` field.
 For instance, the `java-archive-cataloger` may find information from `pom.xml`, `pom.properties`, and `MANIFEST.MF`.
 The metadata is `java-metadata` with each possibility as a nested optional field.

-## Cataloger Architecture
+## Package Catalogers

 Catalogers are the mechanism by which Syft identifies and constructs packages given a targeted list of files.

 For example, a cataloger can ask Syft for all `package-lock.json` files in order to parse and raise up JavaScript packages (see [file globs](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger/javascript/cataloger.go#L16-L21) and [file parser functions](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger/javascript/cataloger.go#L16-L21) for examples).

+There is a [generic cataloger](https://github.com/anchore/syft/blob/main/syft/pkg/cataloger/generic) implementation that can be leveraged to quickly create new catalogers by specifying file globs and parser functions (browse the source code for [syft catalogers](https://github.com/anchore/syft/tree/main/syft/pkg/cataloger) for example usage).

-### Cataloger Design Principles
+### Design principles

 From a high level, catalogers have the following properties:

-- **They are independent from one another**.
+- **They are independent of one another**.
 The Java cataloger has no idea of the processes, assumptions, or results of the Python cataloger, for example.

 - **They do not know what source is being analyzed**.
 Are we analyzing a local directory?
 An image?
   If so, the squashed representation or all layers?
 The catalogers do not know the answers to these questions.
   Only that there is an interface to query for file paths and contents from an underlying "source" being scanned.

 - **Packages created by the cataloger should not be mutated after they are created**.
 There is one exception made for adding CPEs to a package after the cataloging phase, but that will most likely be moved back into the cataloger in the future.

-### Cataloger Naming Conventions
+### Naming conventions

 Cataloger names should be unique and named with these rules in mind: